sanyaade-crm-cms-lms/sdk-ios-mobile-challenge/README.md

 ## Project Structure
 (Use the following subset of calls, refer to the full docs for implementation)

+A working native sample app that calls a subset of these APIs using this SDK is available for download <a href="https://github.com/ap-customer-citi/sample-ios-mobile-challenge">here</a>.
+Download and run in the Xcode simulator.

 ### Retail Banking
     - [RetailBankingLogin]
       - [Create] (POST /retailbanking/v1/login)